We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 What we can conclude from the majority of the user reviews is that riders like the components and the suspension the most.
 The SRAM NX and GX groupsets have proved well on the trail.
 They’re precise and smooth and can take plenty of abuse and beating.

-The Rockshox suspension also performs really well according to them.
+Rockshox suspension also performs really well according to online reviews.
 It can deal even with the more demanding parts of the trail.

 It seems that the biggest complaint is that the Overdrive 29C 1 has a slightly lower-level SRAM groupset and a lower-level fork.
 However, this is where the savings were made to offer the carbon frame at a more than competitive price.
 Therefore, we can’t complain too much about it as this is common practice with bike manufacturers.

 Read our in-depth guide about Diamondback mountain bikes

 Overall, we really like the Diamondback Overdrive series.
 What we like the most is the Diamondback’s intention — to provide beginners and recreational trail riders with reasonably priced hardtail bikes.
 The result is a group of four well-balanced models, which do not make big savings on components and test really well in the real world.
 We encourage you to take them for a ride and see for yourself.